Dual MSF-MSBA Degree FAQ

 This is ultimately up to each individual student.
 Graduates of our MSF-MSBA program will be fully equipped with the quantitative, computational, technical skills and finance industry knowledge to pursue intensive, front-line analytics jobs in any industry, particularly finance.
 Depending on their particular backgrounds and interests, students may decide to pursue the financial analyst route within financial services, a more analytics-based role within financial services, or a financial role in another industry entirely.

-Our excellent Graduate Business Career Center (GBCC) coaches and business development staff are highly dedicated to getting students their dream job (see below question for more details).
+Our excellent Carlson Business Career Center (CBCC) coaches and business development staff are highly dedicated to getting students their dream job (see below question for more details).

-Our Graduate Business Career Center (GBCC) offers intensive, comprehensive services to help each student plan for and land a job that is the best fit for each individual.
+Our Carlson Business Career Center (CBCC) offers intensive, comprehensive services to help each student plan for and land a job that is the best fit for each individual.
 Information about the excellent career services available to our students can be found on our website.
 The MSF Careers page and MSBA Careers page also highlight information about starting salaries, locations, and employers of past graduates.

 Alumni of our programs also continue to have access to our career services for life.